disinformationalist/push_swap/README.md

 ## Logic outline

-It isn't feasable to sort stack A in place in reasonable time given the restrictions, so we know we will need to move some to stack B and back.
+It isn't feasable to sort stack A in place in reasonable moves given the restrictions, except for very small stacks, so we know we will need to move some to stack B and back.
 So what are our options?

 ### Option 1.
 We could move all but the last few over, sort those easily in A, then return the others